 Gone are the days when the only coffee you could source in Port Macquarie came from a soul-crushing chain store, now you’ll find boutique operators as far as the eye can see.

-It used to be that good coffee – the kind Australians are world-renowned for – could only be found in our capital cities, but what began inside inner city cafes and boutique roasting warehouses has spread to just about every town, village and suburb in the country.
+We all love coffee so much so it’s great to get a new coffee machine but there are so many available that it’s just ridiculous, just see the size of that list!
+It used to be that good coffee – the kind Australians are world-renowned for – could only be found in our capital cities, but what began inside inner city cafes and boutique roasting warehouses has spread to just abdnzdanout every town, village and suburb in the country.
 It’s the art of making good coffee – and Port Macquarie is no exception.
 Let us take you on a coffee trail through the region.

 Frequently dubbed the best coffee in town, Social Grounds has been serving Port Macquarie some seriously good beans since 2014.
 This graffiti-covered hideaway can be found full of loyal locals on just about every day of the week.

 Inside the modern space you’ll find monochrome tones and richly-textured timbers – and the menu won’t disappoint either.
-Place your go-to coffee order or opt for something new with a cup of the café’s brews from Ethiopia, Sumatra, Colombia or Rwanda.
+Place your go-to coffee order or opt for something new with a cup of the café’s brews from Ethiopia, Sumatra, Colombia or Rwanda using the Jura coffee machine.

 If you’re hungry, select from a blackboard of classic breakfast favourites.
 The bacon and egg roll is a highlight, as well as the chai bircher muesli with acai and blueberries, natural yoghurt and seasonal fruit.